cloudstateio/samples-js-chat/README.md

 The application has two components, a presence stateful function, which uses a vote CRDT to store whether a user is currently online or not, and a gateway, which is an express/ws application, that serves a UI.

-The UI is designed to allow connecting as multiple users in one browser window, this is for demonstration purposes, to make it straight forward to see real time interactions, serverside pushes etc, without needing to open many browser tabs.
+The UI is designed to allow connecting as multiple users in one browser window, this is for demonstration purposes, to make it straight forward to see real time interactions, server-side pushes etc, without needing to open many browser tabs.

 ## Running in Docker